Characters of the Devil May Cry series: Supporting characters

-Lady is a freelance demon hunter.
-A human, she is skilled in acrobatics and armed close quarters combat.
-Lady has black hair, eyes of different colors and a signature weapon, the Kalina-Ann (a customized missile launcher, similar to MANPADS).
-When fighting, she uses a CZ75 pistol with a compensator and a VZ61 submachine gun with a bayonet attached to it.
-She was named Mary by her father, Arkham, but she renounced the name when he murdered her mother in a ritual to obtain demonic power, an act which drove Mary to psychosis and obsessive vengeance.
-Lady first appears in Devil May Cry 3, when she refuses to identify herself to Dante; he replies, "Whatever, lady!"
-Lady formalizes her name in the game's denouement when she shoots Arkham, telling him that "Mary" is dead.
-Although she is not a villain, her role in Devil May Cry 3 is that of an antagonist, as she seeks to deter Dante and even fights him twice before finally coming to terms with him.

 Sparda

 Sparda is the demonic knight who rebelled for humanity's sake 2,000 years before the events of Vergil's Devil May Cry 4: Special Edition.
 He defeated many demons and their emperor, Mundus, before sealing the gateway between the demonic and human worlds.
 Sparda's heroism made him legendary in the human world, and he is known as "the Legendary Dark Knight".

-In Devil May Cry and its successors, Sparda left his power in his sword (known as the Force Edge or the Sparda) in the demonic realm. ("Sparda" is the Japanese inflection for "spada", a Latin word for "sword".)
+In Devil May Cry and its successors, Sparda left his power in his sword (known as the Force Edge or the Sparda) in the demonic realm.
 To seal the gateway between the worlds Sparda sacrificed his blood and that of a mortal priestess, using two complementary amulets as a key which he brought into the human world.
 To work, the amulets must be joined.
 Near the end of his life Sparda took a human wife (Eva) and fathered twin sons (Dante and Vergil).
 He gave the amulets to Eva, who passed them on to their sons.
 Sparda also gave his sons enchanted swords with opposing powers: Dante's broadsword Rebellion that allows the user to absorb anything, and Vergil's katana Yamato that can split one's being or open a link to the Demon World.
 It is unknown how Sparda died, and Dante believed that there was a lot of confusion surrounding his father and his legacy.

 Eva

 Eva is Sparda's human wife and the mother of Dante and Vergil, giving her sons each half of Sparda's amulet as a birthday gift.
 Eva was murdered in her home in Red Grave City by demons sent by Mundus.
 She safely hid Dante away, but was killed while she was looking for Vergil.
 Mundus later created Trish with Eva's appearance in a failed attempt to lure Dante to his death.
-In Devil May Cry 5, like Trish, Eva is voiced by Wendee Lee in English and Atsuko Tanaka in Japanese.
+In English, Eva is voiced by Wendee Lee in Devil May Cry 5 and Kari Wahlgren in the Netflix series.
+In Japanese, she is voiced by Atsuko Tanaka in Devil May Cry 5 and Mamiko Noto in the Netflix series.

+Kalina Ann

+Kalina Ann is the mother of Lady, and wife of Arkham.
+She was killed by her own husband to perform a ritual and obtain demonic power, which drove their daughter obsessed with revenge.
+Lady's signature missile launcher is named after her.
+Though only mentioned in Devil May Cry 3, she appeared in flashbacks in the Netflix series, where she was voiced by Erica Lindbeck.